 Skip to main content

-How to Release a Pinched Nerve in your Shoulder
+How to Release a Pinched Nerve in Shoulder

 How to Release a Pinched Nerve in Shoulder - MGS Physiotherapy

 When a nerve gets compressed or damaged, we call this a pinched or trapped nerve.
-A pinched nerve occurs when a nerve root – the area where the nerve branches off from the spinal cord – becomes inflamed or injured.
+A pinched nerve occurs when a nerve root – the area where the nerve branches off from the spinal cord – becomes inflamed or injured, often affecting the shoulder joint.

-Most common in people aged 50 to 54, people get pinched nerves in different areas of their spine, like their neck, lumbar, or thoracic spine.
-Pinched nerves in your shoulder are generally related to age-related spinal degeneration and are typically triggered by sudden bending, twisting, or lifting.
+Most common in people aged 50 to 54, people get pinched nerves in different areas of their spine, like their neck, lumbar or thoracic spine.
+Pinched nerves in your shoulder are generally related to age-related spinal degeneration and are typically triggered by sudden bending, twisting, lifting or conditions like a herniated disc.

-If your pinched nerve is severe, it may take medical care to deal with it.
+If your pinched nerve is severe, it may take medical care to deal with it, especially if you experience severe pain.

-What are the symptoms of a pinched nerve in my shoulder?
+What are the symptoms of a pinched nerve and muscle weakness in my shoulder?

-It can be tricky to determine whether your pain or discomfort is symptomatic of a pinched nerve or something else.
+It can be tricky to determine whether your pain or discomfort is symptomatic of a pinched nerve or something else, as nerve symptoms can vary widely.
 You can even have a pinched nerve without any symptoms!

-The most common symptoms of a pinched nerve include muscular weakness, pins and needles, a burning sensation, or numbness.
+The most common symptoms of a pinched nerve include muscular weakness, pins and needles, a burning sensation, numbness and tingling, or numbness.
 You may also notice pain when you move your head or neck, the inability to move your neck as usual, and outward radiating pain.

 If your symptoms are intense, they worsen, or they don’t go away, don’t hesitate to book an appointment with your physiotherapist.

-How can I deal with pinched shoulder nerve pain?
+How can I relieve pain from a pinched shoulder nerve?

 If you are experiencing a pinched nerve, chances are you are in a certain amount of pain.
 You can take some easy measures to sort out this pain at home.

-Therapies and exercises like massage, yoga and acupuncture may also help with your shoulder nerve pain – but only do these insofar as they are comfortable for you.
+Therapies and exercises like massage, yoga and dry needling may also help with your shoulder nerve pain – but only do these insofar as they are comfortable for you.
+Physiotherapy is an effective treatment option that can help improve mobility, reduce pain and aid in recovery.
 Check out the range of classes we offer!

 If all else fails or the pain is too severe to deal with, nonsteroidal anti-inflammatory drugs (NSAIDs) should help dull it.